ajeeth-k47/Bakery/README.md

 3. **Ordering Functionality**
    - Added **increment** and **decrement** buttons to select item quantity.
    - Decrement is disabled at `0` quantity.
-   - Increment is disabled when the selected quantity reaches the product's stock.
+   - Increment is disabled when the selected quantity reaches the product's max stock.

 4. **Total Price Display**
    Total amount is dynamically calculated and shown at the bottom of the order card.